 Hindu Gods and Goddesses, more properly called Devatas or Divine principles, are usually treated by modern scholars in a superficial sense as powers of nature or as imaginary spirits of the primitive mind.
 Or at a psychological level they have been reduced to expressions of human emotions or sexual energies.

-At a yogic level, for those who have an inner vision and real devotion, Hindu Devatas are aspects, forms or manifestations of God or Ishvara, the Cosmic Lord and Creator, representing his powers, qualities or various ways of imagining him.
+At a yogic level, for those who have an inner vision, understand the language of mantra, and have real devotion, Hindu Devatas are aspects, forms or manifestations of God or Ishvara, the Cosmic Lord and Creator, representing his powers, qualities or various ways of imagining him.
 They are the principles of Bhakti Yoga.

 Yet at what may be a yet higher level of Self-realization, the Hindu Gods and Goddesses are forms or aspects of Brahman, the impersonal Godhead behind and beyond the manifest universe.
 They are powers of Jnana Yoga or the Yoga of knowledge.